Scanlan Center for School Mental Health

 This comprehensive training will prepare participants to be effective partners in mental health within their school community.
 By the end of the training program, participants will be able to:

-• Identify indicators and risk factors associated with a mental health crisis, and to respond appropriately
+• Identify indicators and risk factors associated with a mental health crisis, including suicide, and how to respond appropriately

-• Develop a personal mental health plan to maintain consistent self-care while navigating mental health situations at school/work
+• Develop a personal wellness plan to maintain consistent self-care while navigating mental health situations at school/work

 *Completion of this training offers participants one free state of Iowa licensure renewal credit.